maxprogram/grand-central-express/Readme.md

     };
 };
 ```
-`val` contains ORM's [https://github.com/dresende/node-orm2/blob/master/lib/Validators.js](common validators).
+`val` contains ORM's [common validators](https://github.com/dresende/node-orm2/blob/master/lib/Validators.js).
 Or you can write your own.

 ---------------------------------------
 <a name="ORM" />
 ### ORM/ActiveRecord

-Uses [http://dresende.github.com/node-orm2/](the ORM library by dresende).
+Uses [the ORM library by dresende](http://dresende.github.com/node-orm2/).
 Go there for more detailed documentation.

 Turned on by default, but can be turned off by passing `orm: true` to the GCE router.